stefanofa/awesome/TOPICS.md

 *   [yt-dlp/yt-dlp](https://github.com/yt-dlp/yt-dlp) - A feature-rich command-line audio/video downloader

-*   [HelixDB/helix-db](https://github.com/HelixDB/helix-db) - HelixDB is an open-source graph-vector database built from scratch in Rust.
+*   [HelixDB/helix-db](https://github.com/HelixDB/helix-db) - HelixDB is an OLTP graph-vector database built in Rust.

 *   [restatedev/restate](https://github.com/restatedev/restate) - Restate is the platform for building resilient applications that tolerate all infrastructure faults w/o the need for a PhD.